2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Default Currency

-Store default currency, this was set at the store creation wizard
+Store default currency, which was set at the store creation wizard.

-#### Allow anyone to create invoice
+#### Allow anyone to create an invoice

 You should enable this option if you want to allow the outside world to create invoices in your store.
-This option is only useful if you're using the payment button or if you are issuing invoices via API or 3rd party HTML website.
-PoS app is pre-authorised and does not need this enabled for a random visitor to open your POS store and create an invoice.
+This option is only useful if you're using the payment button or if you're issuing invoices via API or a third-party HTML website.
+The PoS app is pre-authorised and does not require this setting to be enabled for a random visitor to open your POS store and create an invoice.

-#### Add Additional fee (network fee) to invoice
+#### Add an Additional fee (network fee) to the invoice

 - Only if the customer makes more than one payment for the invoice
 - On every payment
-- Never add network fee
+- Never add a network fee

 #### Invoice expires if the full amount has not been paid after ..
 Minutes.

 The invoice timer is set to 15 minutes by default.
-The timer is a protection mechanism against the volatility since it locks the cryptocurrency amount according to the crypto to fiat rates.
+The timer serves as a protection mechanism against volatility, as it locks the cryptocurrency amount based on the crypto-to-fiat rates.
 If the customer does not pay the invoice within the defined period, the invoice is considered expired.
-The invoice is considered "paid" as soon as the transaction is visible on the blockchain (o-confirmations) but considered "complete" when it reaches the number of confirmations the merchant defined (usually, 1-6).
+The invoice is considered "paid" as soon as the transaction is visible on the blockchain (with zero confirmations), and is considered "complete" when it reaches the number of confirmations the merchant has defined (usually 1-6).
 The timer is customizable.

 #### Consider the invoice paid even if the paid amount is ..% less than expected.

-In a situation where a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small amount of fee.
-This means that such invoice is not considered fully completed.
-The invoice gets status "paid partially."
+In a situation where a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small fee.
+This means that such an invoice is not considered fully completed.
+The invoice is marked as "paid partially."
 If a merchant wants to accept underpaid invoices, you can set the percentage rate here

 ### Requests

 Payment Requests are a feature that allows BTCPay store owners to create long-lived invoices.
-Funds are paid to a payment request using the exchange rate at the time of payment.
-This allows users to make payments at their convenience without negotiating or verifying exchange rates with the store owner at the time of payment.
+Funds are paid according to the payment request using the exchange rate in effect at the time of payment.
+This allows users to make payments at their convenience without needing to negotiate or verify exchange rates with the store owner at the time of payment.

-Users can pay requests in partial payments.
+Users can pay for requests in partial payments.
 The payment request will remain valid until it is paid in full or if the store owner requires an expiration time.
-Addresses are never re-used.
+Addresses are never reused.
 A new address is generated each time the user clicks pay to create an invoice for the payment request.

 Store owners can print payment requests (or export invoice data) for record-keeping and accounting.
 BTCPay automatically labels invoices as Payment Requests in your store’s invoice list.